Yunqing-Yu/yulab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We are located in the Crop Innovation Center at the James Hutton Institute in Invergowrie, Scotland.
+Please reach out to us for opportunities and collaborations.

 {%
   include button.html